prisma/prisma1/README.md

 **Prisma is a performant open-source GraphQL [ORM-like layer](#is-prisma-an-orm)** doing the heavy lifting in your GraphQL server.
 It turns your database into a GraphQL API that is consumed by your resolvers via [GraphQL bindings](https://oss.prisma.io/graphql-binding).

-The Prisma GraphQL API provides powerful abstractions and modular building blocks to develop flexible, scalable GraphQL backends:
+Prisma's auto-generated GraphQL API provides powerful abstractions and modular building blocks to develop flexible, scalable GraphQL backends:

 - **Type-safe API** that can be used from frontend and backend, including filters, aggregations and transactions.
 - **Data modeling** with declarative SDL.
 Prisma migrates your underlying database automatically.